About

 WHO

-VI uses art, communication media, design and technology as tools for our intervention program.
-We provide the resources, expertise and encouragement to assist our young people to express themselves through art, to determine their own public representation in our society’s culture, and to assist them to make positive life changes.
+VI uses art, communication media, design and technology to inspire and nurture positive change.
+We provide the resources, expertise and encouragement to assist our young people to express themselves through art, to determine their own public representation in our society’s culture, and to assist them to reach their potential.

 WHAT

-At Visionary Images disadvantaged and disengaged young people and professional artists collaborate to develop, produce and exhibit public art.
-Through creative projects our young people develop life skills, which enable them to fulfil their potential and contribute to the communities in which they live.
-They define the times they live in, take control of uncertainty and make positive change in the world.
+At Visionary Images young people and artists collaborate to develop, produce and exhibit public art.
+Through creative projects our young people develop life skills, define the times they live in, take control of their uncertainty and make positive change in the world by contributing to the communities in which they live.

-V I has an eleven-year history of working with young people to create progressive, thought-provoking artworks that reflect their ideas, experience and concerns.
-These tangible outcomes of our program are displayed in high-profile public sites that move beyond traditional exhibition spaces and into the streets and other public landscapes.
+Since 1999 VI has been working with young people to create progressive, thought-provoking artworks that reflect their ideas, experiences and concerns.
+These tangible outcomes are displayed in high-profile public sites that move beyond traditional exhibition spaces and into the streets and other public landscapes, taking art into everyday life.

 HOW